rolinmb/investing/README.md

-# investing
+# Investing Projects
- This repo contains miscellanious financial code projects.
+ This repo contains miscellanious financial implementations.

  Using Python along with the AlphaVantage API, Pandas, and Matplotlib libraries.